 Course Code CHM 101

-Course Title Atomic structures, bonding, general organic and chemistry and
+Course Title Atomic Structures, Bonding, General Organic and Chemistry and

-aliphatic hydrocarbons
+Aliphatic Hydrocarbons

 Type of course Theory

-LTP 4:0:0
+LTP 400

 Credits 4

 Course prerequisite 10+2 with chemistry as core subject

-Course Objective The aim of the subject is to enhance the knowledge of students in

-Chemical bonding atomic / molecular structure, About basic concepts

-of organic chemistry.
+Course Objective The aim of the subject is to enhance the knowledge of students in Chemical bonding atomic / molecular structure, About basic concepts of organic chemistry.

+Course outcome CO1 Able to Predict electronic properties of atoms using current models and theories in chemistry.
+CO2 Able to Explains de-Broglie's dual behaviour of matter and Heisenberg's uncertainty principle and solve numerical problems.
+CO3 Explain the significance of quantum numbers.

 Atomic Structure: Review of: Bohr's theory and its limitations, dual behavior of matter and radiation, de Broglie's relation, Heisenberg Uncertainty principle.
 Hydrogen atom spectra.
 Need of a new approach to Atomic structure.
 What is Quantum mechanics?
 Time independent Schrodinger equation and meaning of various terms in it.
 Significance of ψ and ψ^2 , Schrödinger equation for hydrogen atom.
 Radial and angular parts of the hydogenic wavefunctions (atomic orbitals) and their variations for 1s, 2s , 2p, 3s, 3p and 3d orbitals (Only graphical representation).
 Radial and angular nodes and their significance.
 Radial distribution functions and the concept of the most probable distance with special reference to 1s and 2s atomic orbitals.
-Significance of s, p and d atomic orbitals, nodal planes.
+Significance of quantum numbers, orbital angular momentum and quantum numbers ml and ms. Shapes of s, p and d atomic orbitals, nodal planes.
 Discovery of spin, spin quantum number (s) and magnetic spin quantum number (ms).
-Rules for filling electrons in various orbitals, Electronic configurations of the atoms.Stability of half-filled and completely filled orbitals, concept of exchange energy.
+Rules for filling electrons in various orbitals, Electronic configurations of the atoms.
+Stability of half-filled and completely filled orbitals, concept of exchange energy.
 Energies of atomic orbitals, Anomalous electronic configurations.